 Most of the chia seeds sold in stores and online come from salvia hispanica, but the roots of another variety, Salvia columbariae, were used as medicine by native Americans who lived in the southwestern United States.
 A third relative is called Salvia militorrhiza, or danshen.
 The roots of this particular variety of salvia are used in Chinese medicine.

-Chia seeds are promoted as a weight-loss aid and are believed to reduce the risk of cardiovascular disease, probably because of the fiber and omega-3 fatty acid content (here are more foods high in omega-3 fats).
+Chia seeds are promoted as a weight-loss aid and are believed to reduce the risk of cardiovascular disease, probably because of the fiber and omega-3 fatty acid content.
 But so far, there hasn't been much clinical research (studies involving people) available, since most research has been done in labs on animals.

 One small, 2007 clinical study found some reduction of cardiovascular disease risk factors in people with diabetes.
 But another study, published in 2009, found that neither chia seeds nor a placebo resulted in any weight loss or changes in cardiovascular risk factors in the overweight study participants.